Vikes' Zimmer focused on Saints, not Peterson

 "Everyone has their weaknesses, but end of the day, him running that ball, him getting to the outside, him breaking a few tackles -- once he gets going, it's over," Rhodes said.

-Should Peterson break past the Vikings defensive front and into subsequent levels, Rhodes could be head on trying to stop his former teammate.
-The Pro-Bowl corner says he doesn't talk a lot of trash on the field, but will make an exception to his own rule come Monday.
+Should Peterson break past the Vikings' defensive front and into subsequent levels, Rhodes could be tasked with trying to stop his former teammate.
+The Pro Bowl corner says he doesn't talk a lot of trash on the field, but will make an exception to his own rule come Monday.

 "Definitely a lot of pride," Rhodes said of the one-on-one matchup.
 "I have to come down with the tackle.
 When he was here we had a couple of conversations that I told him I'm not going to back down from him.
 He told me we're going to see how that ends.
 We're definitely going to see how that ends Monday night."

-Though the future Hall of Famer may have the spotlight now, another running back hopes to make headlines in his debut as Peterson's predecessor.
+Though the future Hall of Famer may have the spotlight now, another running back hopes to make headlines in his debut as Peterson's successor.

-Rookie Dalvin Cook enters Week 1 as the Vikings starting rusher after bursting onto the scene in the preseason.
-The similarities between Cook an

-Peterson have been debated since the ex-Florida State product was drafted in the second round last April.
+Rookie Dalvin Cook enters Week 1 as the Vikings' starting rusher after bursting onto the scene in the preseason.
+The similarities between Cook and Peterson have been debated since the ex-Florida State product was drafted in the second round last April.

 "Amazing plays, is all I can say," Cook said.
 "The things he put on film is unbelievable.
 Some of the tackles he broke, the long runs.
 You always know Adrian for being a physical back, but he can do it all."

-Come Monday when it's Cook's turn to step into Peterson's shoes, the hype of replacing the franchise's rushing leader will stay just as that -- hype -- and not get in the way of the Vikings starting out 1-0.
+Come Monday when it's Cook's turn to step into Peterson's shoes, the hype of replacing the franchise's rushing leader will stay as just that -- hype -- and not get in the way of the Vikings' quest to start 1-0.

-"It's going to be crazy with him returning back," he said.
+"It's going to be crazy with him returning back," Cook said.
 "He did a lot for this organization.
-With him coming back, I know everybody (is) going to be hyped for it.
+With him coming back, I know everybody [is] going to be hyped for it.
 It's going to be one of the best games of the year.
 We just gotta be ready to go, which I know we is."